cobbler/cobbler/docs/cobbler-conf.rst

 allow_duplicate_ips
 ===================
-if 1, cobbler will allow insertions of system records that duplicate the ip address information of other system records.
+if 1, cobbler will allow insertions of system records that duplicate the IP address information of other system records.
 In general, this is undesirable and should be left 0.

 default: ``0``